wso2/docs-choreo-dev/en/docs/rest-api.md

 ### Low Code Mode

-TODO: Include a low-code graphic of a program with the above logic.

 The above image shows a simple API implemented in the low-code editor in Choreo, that extracts data from an HTTP request, queries a database, and returns a JSON in an HTTP response.

 The low-code programming model allows developers to use common programming constructs such as loops, conditions(if/else, variable declarations and assignments, logs, data transformations(visual data mapping), and much more in a graphical editor.
 It also allows developers to connect to any built-in or custom-developed [connectors]() as shown above.